-Have you ever considered the phases life coaching?
+Have you ever considered the life coaching phases clients go through?
 If you want to be successful as a coach or client, you should.

 Three clear life coaching phases make up a successful life coaching process.
 Phase three is where the magic happens.
 Phase two may kill your spirits.
 If you’re a coach, understanding the phases may help you set your life coaching business up for success.

 If you’re a client, knowing the big picture might save you from sabotaging success with your life coach.

 Phase one is easy.
 You begin with your life coach, open-minded and hopeful.
 You feel like you’re going to succeed.
 You’re eager to move ahead and tackle problems.

 Hope for a better life is the reason we all sign up for life coaching.
 Hope is abundant in phase one.
 Hoping requires no evidence, which is perfect.
 You don’t know you’re going to improve with coaching.
 You do have high hopes.

 Phase two is the great life coach slayer.
 A small percentage of people never protest the coaching process, but most do.
 The protest comes as progress is made.

 Here’s why: If the coaching is good, changes start to happen.
 You begin healing inner negativity.
 Limitations expand.
 You’ll be exploring new ways of being and integrating profound insights.
 A whole new world at your fingertips!

 You have been a certain way for a long time.
 Deeper aspects of you prefer – and cling to – familiarity.

 You start to get symptoms of subconscious resistance.
 Mysterious lack of motivation, discouragement, excuses, anger, self-criticism and all kinds of self-sabotage come to life.

 You find reasons to skip your coaching appointments.
 You may fear success or failure.
 You could start to find fault with your coach.
 Coaching fees may suddenly appear to be expensive.